|Read this article in Spanish|

 Related Products and Links

 I've tested a large number of other applications (too many to be mentioned), but none of them made it to the top.
-That includes all of those suggested by readers — though I always have some of them pending —.
-When this was the case, I usually replied with a post in the comments section with my reasons.
-Maybe your favorite program has already been discarded here, but feel free to submit any product you think might deserve a try (please, only after having tried it yourself).
-There are many decent ones and even Windows' built-in viewer performs acceptably when browsing through average images, although it is so limited.
-Now that everybody has lots of photos to deal with, one would expect some improvements in Microsoft's viewing app over the old W98 and XP in the successive OS's, but it's been very disappointing to find out neither Vista nor Windows 7 or 8 were significantly better for the task so many years later, and such a bleak background is another spur for software developers.
+Our readers have suggested many of those.
+When this is the case, I usually post a reply in the comments section with my reasons.
+Maybe your favorite program has already been discarded here, but feel free to submit any product you think might deserve a try.
+But please, try it yourself before and tell me what you like about it, instead of just posting a link.
+We have a lot of good apps here already, maybe too many for a readable article.
+Sometimes letting ones in and others out feels like splitting hairs.
+There are many decent ones out there and even Windows' built-in viewer performs acceptably when browsing through average images, although it is so limited.
+Now that everybody has lots of photos to deal with, one would expect some improvements in Microsoft's viewing app over the old W98 and XP in the successive OS's, but it's been very disappointing to find out neither Vista nor Windows 7, 8 or 10 were significantly better for the task so many years later, and such a bleak background is another spur for software developers.
 This article is going to be lengthy but it wouldn't be fair to end the review without mentioning some other freebies that offer quite remarkable features.
 (Thanks to everyone who let me know about them.)

 Simplicity and speed are also key features in a very nice program called Nexus Image.
 This one was suggested by one of our readers (choifamilyipad) and it has turned out to be probably the most appealing of all the "simple" viewers to me because of its outstanding image quality and beautiful interface.
 Its opacity and color can be changed and a vertical thumbnail strip on the right makes browsing easier than in most other simple apps, where a linear previous/next file navigation must be followed.
 Folders are quickly accessed by double clicking the viewing window, selecting one from the tree and opening an image.
 Then you can use the functions either by right clicking and selecting them from the context menu or by means of conventional shortcuts, although mouse wheel zooming requires pressing Ctrl.
 Captions can be added to pictures, it can show EXIF information, supports common formats (not RAW, but does PSD and animated GIF), is available in many languages, has a light footprint on your system and is fully portable, with just a 2MB download.